about us

 Twoey Gray

-Program & Outreach Coordinator
+she/her | Program & Outreach Manager

-Twoey completed her first bike tour in 2022: a whirlwind 3000 km journey from Toronto to Halifax.
+Twoey completed her first bike tour in 2022: a whirlwind 3000 km solo from Toronto to Halifax.
 Bike touring introduced Twoey to an inspiring community and solidified her belief in cycling as a vehicle for social change.
 At Bikechain, Twoey hopes to encourage other women and queer people to attempt the impossible, and to empower communities traditionally excluded from cycling.

 Kai Schmidt

-Teaching Mechanic
+they/them | Teaching Mechanic